 But it doesn’t have to be a paper.
 If your assessment covers these basics, why not allow for some flexibility?

-Reason Two: Your Students Could Use a Paper Break
+Your Students Could Use a Paper Break

 When we assign papers, we often are not just looking for the content of the paper.
 We also grade for organization, fluency, spelling, punctuation, use of transition words, and a proper works cited page.
 Basically, we tend to grade for much more than just the content.